compwron/js-messaround/README.md

 todo:

-- use gulp to minify and combine js and css files
-- setup linting as part of gulp
-- hook mocha test run into gulp
 - write meaningful tests in mocha
 - convert to using gulp with webpack to download dependencies and minify our code
 - add source maps for minified and combined js and css